Prospective Online Students (Online Admissions)

 - Phone: 717-871-7777

 - Email: firstname.lastname@example.org

 - Facebook: Millersville University Info Tech (IT)

 Free in-person technology help for nearby students is also available.
 For details, visit: http://goo.gl/3FNpL2

 Online Support Resources

 Your Academic Advisor will be your primary contact and help you succeed in your academic program.
 You can always find your Advisor’s name and contact information in your MAX account.

-The Online Programs Office is also available for assistance and can be reached at (717) 871-7200 or OnlinePrograms@millersville.edu.
-We will answer your questions or direct you to the appropriate contact.
+The Online Programs Office and your Student Support Specialist are also available for assistance throughout your program and can be reached at (717) 871-7200 or OnlinePrograms@millersville.edu.
+We will assist in answering your questions or direct you to the appropriate contact!

 - Next Steps: RN-to-BSN Online

 - Next Steps: Marketing Certificate Online